DynamoDS/RefineryPrimer/4-optimisation/4-03_constraints.md

 # Constraints
-A constraint is a condition that a solution of an optimisation problem must satisfy.
+A constraint is a condition that a solution of an optimization problem must satisfy.
 In the table example, constraints may include the following:

 - The table must have four legs
-- The table must be at least 50 centimetres wide
+- The table must be at least 50 centimeters wide
 - The table may be no more than 1 metre tall
 - The table cannot be blue